v01dma1n/vegan-cashew-mold-cheese-base/README.md

 * **Mold Growth:** Between Days 10–14, white or blue mold should appear.
 * **Spot Cleaning:** If undesired (black) mold appears, remove the spot and salt the area to prevent regrowth.

+---

+## Tool Details

+### High-speed blender
+Add details about blender requirements, power, and cleaning here.

+### Fermenting heater
+Add details about yogurt makers, heating pads, or custom temperature controllers here.

+### Glass containers for molding
+Add details about specific container sizes (e.g., Pyrex 1 cup) and shapes here.

+### Plastic shrink wrap
+Add details about wrapping techniques or specific brand preferences here.

+### Plastic embroidery canvas or parchment paper
+Add details about the 3x3 inch canvas, mesh size, or why airflow is critical here.

+### Aging containers with internal grids
+Add details about the plastic bins used for humidity control and how to stack them.

+### Cheese cave
+Add details about the refrigerator setup, ESP32 controllers, or specific temperature ranges (44°F - 53°F) here.

+### Sanitizer/Disinfectant
+Add details about preferred sanitizing agents (StarSan, etc.) and safety protocols here.